abhilas0/data-engineering-connected-vehicle-project/README.md

 ### Objectives

-* Establish a secure and efficient data pipeline from Amazon S3 to ADLS. \
+* Establish a secure and efficient data pipeline from Amazon S3 to ADLS.
-* Transform and load data from ADLS to Azure SQL Database. \
+* Transform and load data from ADLS to Azure SQL Database.
 * Ensure data integrity, scalability, and real-time processing capabilities.

 ### Architecture

 **1. Data Ingestion:**

-  * Source: Amazon S3 bucket.
+  * **Source**: Amazon S3 bucket.
-  * Frequency: Real-time or batch uploads of telematics data.
+  * **Frequency**: Real-time or batch uploads of telematics data.

 **2. Data Transfer to ADLS:**